A sine transform based preconditioned MINRES method for all-at-once systems from constant and variable-coefficient evolutionary PDEs: Conclusion

-Our preconditioning technique utilizes the fast diagonalizability of the Laplacian matrix, which relies mainly on the uniform spatial grid setting.
-We however emphasize that such an uniform grid assumption is a common setting in the all-at-once preconditioning context, as with many existing works such as \cite{LIN2021110221,WU2021110076}.
+Our preconditioning technique (i.e., $\mathcal{P}_{H}$) utilizes the fast diagonalizability of the Laplacian matrix, which relies mainly on the uniform spatial grid setting.
+We however emphasize that such a uniform grid assumption is a common starting point in the all-at-once preconditioning context, as with many existing works such as \cite{LIN2021110221,WU2021110076}.
 Along this line, it would be a direction for future research to develop efficient preconditioning methods when the physical domain is irregular - in this setting the theory of generalized locally Toeplitz sequences could be exploited for the spectral and convergence analysis \cite{GLT-LAA2,Ba}.
+Also, our proposed preconditioner $\mathcal{P}_{\theta}$, which does not require such fast diagonalizability and has shown excellent preconditioning effect in the numerical tests, deserves further investigation.

-For another future work, it would be interesting to combine the proposed symmetrization MINRES solver with the block $\epsilon$-circulant preconditioning technique \cite{doi:10.1137/20M1316354,doi:10.1137/19M1309869} which has only shown applicable for GMRES.
-Such a combination would further advance the pioneering block circulant preconditioner $\mathcal{\widehat{C}}$ (cooperated with MINRES) originally proposed in \cite{doi:10.1137/16M1062016}, which is still at an early stage of development.
+For another future work, it would be interesting to combine the symmetrization MINRES solver with the block $\epsilon$-circulant preconditioning technique \cite{doi:10.1137/20M1316354,doi:10.1137/19M1309869,WU2021110076} which has only been shown applicable for GMRES.
+Such a combination would further advance the pioneering block circulant preconditioning theory (cooperated with MINRES) originally proposed in \cite{doi:10.1137/16M1062016}, which is still at an early stage of development.